tbenthompson/tbenthompson_site/content/post/reasons_for_research_scientists.md

 ## Why are research scientists not more common?

 1. Research scientists are more expensive than graduate students or postdocs.
 2. Research scientists are hard to fund because our granting system and universities are built around a workforce dominated by graduate students.
+Granting agencies like the NSF and NIH have a lot of power over these incentives.
 3. Talented scientists view academic research scientist positions as low prestige (especially compared to a faculty position).
 4. There is not a path for private sector professionals to enter or return to academic research.
 Such people are viewed as having "quit".